Celso0408/electrooptical-materials/README.md

     - _**Hyperpolarizability:**_ DFT-Turbomole is able to calculate the first hyperpolarizability for both static and dynamic frequencies.
 By default, Turbomole calculates the first hyperpolarizability for the second harmonic generation case.
 However, this WaNo is designed to calculate hyperpolarizability for the Pockels effect as well.
     - _**Frequency calculation:**_ Calculate second derivatives of the energy with respect to nuclear positions.
 This can be chosen either with the structure optimization parameter or alone.
     - _**Plot HOMO-LUMO orbt:**_  If you need to see the frontier orbitals, selecting this parameter will calculate the related cube files.
+---
+# Input
+The only needed input file is xyz structure of the molecule.